cableguard/cgtun/README.md

 * The executable `cableguard-cli`, a [userspace WireGuard](https://www.wireguard.com/xplatform/) implementation for Linux and macOS.
 * The library `cableguard` that implements the underlying WireGuard protocol, without the network or tunnel stacks that need to be that need to be implemented in a platform idiomatic way.
-* The rodtwallet.sh scripts (temporary implementation of Cableguard WALLET) that works with the NEAR CLI interface.
+* The roditwallet.sh scripts (temporary implementation of Cableguard WALLET) that works with the NEAR CLI interface.
 It provides barebones command line crytographic commands for the management of RODiT and NEAR implicit accounts.

 ## License
 This project is released under the [GPLv2](COPYING).